 “God blesses America.”
-Almost every nation and tribe throughout history have shared the idolatrous assumption that it’s military victories were evidence of divine favor.
+Throughout history, almost every nation and tribe have shared the idolatrous assumption that its military victories were evidence of divine favor.
 This has been a staple of pagan religion from the start.
-From its earliest days, this same assumption has permeated American culture, it’s just that our tribal warrior god was called “Jesus”.
+From its earliest days, this same assumption has permeated American culture; it’s just that our tribal warrior god was called “Jesus.”
 The spirit of “us vs. them” division is a primary tool of Satan.
 It deceives even Christians into killing other Christians as long as they are wearing a different uniform.

 “You have heard that it was said, ‘Love your neighbor and hate your enemy.’
 But I tell you, love your enemies and pray for those who persecute you, that you may be children of your Father in heaven.
 He causes his sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous.

 You Are Not American

 How is an American supposed to love the military of an enemy nation?
-At first, this can seem like a very difficult proposition.
+At first, this can seem like a challenging proposition.
 An American loving an enemy soldier?
 The trouble comes from two lies that are inherently believed in the question.
-First, that you are an American and second, that any foreign solider is your enemy.
+First, that you are an American, and second, that any foreign soldier is your enemy.

-Scripture says that when we are “born again” we are born into a new citizenship in the Kingdom of God.
+Scripture says that when we are “born again,” we are born into a new citizenship in the Kingdom of God.
 The Kingdom of God is an actual nation with its own way of life, ethics, patriotism, history, and leader.
 It doesn’t allow for dual-citizenship.
-We are therefore foreigners, strangers, and exiles in the nation we live in (Hebrews 11:13; 1 Peter 1:17, 2:11).
-Those who live in America and who belong to Christ are no longer Americans (read more about this here).
+Therefore, we are foreigners, strangers, and exiles in the nation we live in (Hebrews 11:13; 1 Peter 1:17, 2:11).
+Those who live in America and belong to Christ are no longer Americans (read more about this here).
 Scripture claims that America belongs to Satan.
-This first truth that helps us to love foreign soldiers leads into the second: they aren’t even our real enemies.
+This first truth that helps us love foreign soldiers leads to the second: they aren’t even our real enemies.

 For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms.